 - After 15 minutes remove the chicken from the pan and reduce the sauce on high heat for about 5 minutes.

 - Turn down the heat to low and add crème fraiche.
-Mix cornflour with 2 tbsp of cold water and add to the sauce.
+Mix cornflour with 2 tablespoon of cold water and add to the sauce.
 Bring to a boil and reduce the heat again.

 - Add the chicken back into the sauce and season with salt and pepper.
 Serve garnished with chopped fresh parsley.